js-collection/xhr-perfect-model/readme.md

   // style zero (no async ~ await is not required)
-  // for this approach we raccommend the linear script type await api.transfer(
+  // for this approach we raccommend the linear script type
+  // NB: this style of "callbacks" and the use of "then" will lead to an inevitable "callback hell" await api.transfer(
       myCallProfile,
       progress=> { console.log("progress:", progress) },
       result=> { console.log("results:", result) }
   )

   // api call style models : style one (partial sync) const results = await api.transfer( myCallProfile, progress => { console.log("progress:", progress) }).results()